About the service

 Research.fi is a service offered by the Ministry of Education and Culture that collects and shares information on research conducted in Finland.
 The service improves the location of information and experts on research and increases the visibility and societal impact of Finnish research.

 In the future, the service will improve, for example, the coverage of information and it will be expanded with new datasets.
-In addition to the current content, more information will be added to the service later, including information on researchers operating in Finland, research data produced by them and their other research activities, and more broadly on the Finnish research and innovation system.
+Search based on a topic or a theme will be improved and more sources will be added to the service.
+In addition to the current content, more information will be added to the service later more broadly information on the Finnish research and innovation system.
 The search features of the service will be improved and functionalities for viewing the data in a graphic format will be added to it.